oatpp/example-server-stop/README.md

 |    |- App_StopByConditionCheck.cpp     // Oat++ in a thread stopped by checking a condition
 |    |- App_StopWithFullEnclosure.cpp    // Complete Oat++ Environment encapsuled in a thread
 |    |- App_StopByConditionWithFullEnclosure.cpp    // Complete Oat++ Environment encapsuled in a thread with condition API
-|    |- App_RunAndStopInFunctions.cpp    // Like StopByConditionCheck but encapsuled in handy functions
+|    |- App_RunAndStopInFunctions.cpp    // Like StopByConditionWithFullEnclosure but encapsuled in handy functions
 |
 |- test/                                 // test folder
 |- utility/install-oatpp-modules.sh      // utility script to install required oatpp-modules.